openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Including `presentation_submission` element as a separate response parameter allows AS to provide the RP with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` elements inside a credential itself.

+Client MUST ignore `presentation_submission` parameter if it is included inside a VP in addition to a `presentation_submission` response parameter.

 In case the AS returns a single verifiable presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".

 The following is an example response to a request of a response type `vp_token`, where the `presentation_submission` is a separate response parameter: